 Using automation in the development pipeline

-The benefits of automation in development are relatively straightforward; it saves time and money, reduces errors, and improves efficiency.
+The benefits of automation in development are relatively well understood; it saves time and money, reduces errors, and improves efficiency.
 All great things.
 Especially when you consider that inefficiencies cost many organisations 20-30% of their annual revenue.

 Developers are writing code all the time, and just like in any job, developers’ time costs money.
 It means we welcome anything we can automate that will save time, reduce expenses, and get the project done on time and to a higher standard.

 When it comes to automation, the tasks automated are typically the mundane, repetitive tasks that take a long time or those that need to be repeated over and over again.
 At Createk, our team is highly skilled and we want to get the most out of them.
-So sometimes this means automating the daily, repetitive tasks to free up their time to focus on the more complex jobs that only a skilled developer can do.
+So sometimes this means automating the daily, repetitive tasks to free up their time to focus on what they are best at – building scalable and secure applications for our clients.

-Here are a few ways we use automation in the development pipeline and how it helps us do our jobs even better.
+Here is how we use automation in the development pipeline and how it helps us do our jobs even better.

 The tools we use